htmlcsstoimage/docs/example-code/javascript.md

 <hr>

-## JavaScript Example - async/await
+## JavaScript example - async/await

 If your code supports async/await, we recommend using the following.